daenvil/MCDatapacks/pages/baked_goods.md

 - When holding a chorus fruit pie on any hand, nearby endermen are attracted to it, having a chance of teleporting near you.
 - When eating a chorus fruit pie near endermen (<64 blocks), they may become angry towards you.

-### Datapack compatibility
+### Vegancraft compatibility
-_Not yet implemented_

 This datapack was made to be compatible with my _[Plant-based Foods](plant-based_foods.html)_ datapack.
-As such, **if _Plant-based Foods_ is also installed, you will be able to replace eggs with wheat or potato in any of the recipes**.
-The custom naming and advancements of that datapack are also supported by the foods in this datapack.
-None of this will affect you if you don't have that datapack.
+As such, **you will be able to replace eggs with wheat or potato in any of the recipes**. **If _Plant-based Foods_ is also installed**, the custom naming and advancements of that datapack are also supported by the foods in this datapack.